Eye Care for Dogs and Cats

 To prevent this and keep your pet’s eyes healthy, there are a few precautions you should take:

 - Keep your pet’s eyes free of mucus, which can build up and cause infection.
-Use an eye wash to flush out bacteria, mucus and other foreign materials that may irritate their eyes.
+Use an eye wash to flush out bacteria, mucus and other foreign materials that may irritate the eyes.

 - Long hair can scratch your pet’s cornea and cause irritation.
 Keep hair out of your pet’s eyes by regularly trimming the hair around the eyes with a blunt-nosed scissors.

-- Use a protective ophthalmic ointment before giving your pet a bath or insecticide treatment.
+- Apply a protective ophthalmic ointment under the top eyelid before giving your pet a bath or insecticide treatment.
 This will prevent shampoos or chemicals from entering their eyes and causing damage or irritation.

 Some pets also have problems with tear stains.
 This happens when tears spill out and rest on the surrounding hair.
 The wet fur can be a breeding ground for bacteria, resulting in unsightly stains.
 Clean the affected areas regularly with a tear stain remover

-to get rid of the stain and keep their fur clean.
+to get rid of the stain and keep the fur clean.
+(Read Tear Stains